vippsas/vipps-report-api/vipps-report-api-faq.md

 The only difference is that the data can be fetched over a more modern REST API.
 We aim to provide more information through this API in the future.

+## Can a merchant find the Ledger ID for a MSN on portal.vipps.no?

+No, not currently.
+For now,
+the only way to get the Ledger ID is to call `GET:settlement/v1/ledgers`.
+The Ledger ID does not in general change, so you may store it in configuration in the same way that you store the MSN.
+We may add display of the Ledger ID on portal.vipps.no in the future.

+## How do I get the settlements for multiple MSNs in the same ledger?

+Joint settlement for multiple MSNs is supported, and may be relevant in cases such as:
+* You are changing the technical integration and getting a new MSN for this purpose, but you do not want to disrupt the settlement series
+* You are launching a Point of Sale system in a large number of distinct physical stores that should have different MSNs, but want to have combined settlements for these.

+In practice, this feature is little used in a few pilot cases, and configuration is not yet generally available.
+However, accounting partners should take into account that this feature *could* see more use in the future when integrations are developed.

+## If a ledger is used for two MSN: MSN 1 and MSN 2.
+What happens when MSN 2 gets its own ledger?

+Once a transaction has appeared on a ledger, it belongs to that ledger forever.
+When an MSN is moved to another ledger, it means that *future* transactions will appear on the new ledger.
+The old transactions appear on the old ledger, since they contributed to joint settlement payouts of both MSN 1 and MSN 2.

 ## Which API keys give access to the API?